samjwill/nvim-unception/README.md

 to `/tmp/`.

-If trying to open a NEW Neovim instance outside of the terminal emulator when an instance using this plugin is already running, the commands will instead be piped to the existing Neovim server.
-This means you can really only have one Neovim instance at a time unless disabling this plugin when launching the new Neovim session.
+If trying to open a NEW Neovim instance outside of the terminal emulator when an instance using this plugin is already running, the arguments will instead be piped to the existing Neovim server, and Neovim will not be launched.
+This means you can really only use one Neovim instance at a time (per user) unless disabling this plugin when launching the new Neovim session.

 Other Vim commands that do not involve editing files/directories may or may not